 Mine Within the Context First

 Making connections to other passages enriches Bible study.
-We need to make connections, but we also need to be careful to import other passages into the one we are studying before we have given the passage itself its proper due.
+We need to make connections, but we also need to be careful not to import other passages into the one we are studying before we have given the passage itself its proper due.

 The problem with moving all over the Bible too quickly is that we can miss what the particular author wanted to communicate.
 In many cases, the author could have brought in other passages or made connections, but that might not have been his point.